Kristen Stewart Puts Her Robert Pattinson Relationship Into Perspective

-For the past five or six years, Kristen Stewart and Robert Pattinson have not been gossiped about with regard to the nature of their relationship.
-However, certain fans — many of whom loved the Twilight Saga films — still wonder about the particular about their pairing.
+For the past five or six years, Kristen Stewart and Robert Pattinson have not been the subject of gossip regarding the nature of their relationship.
+However, certain fans — many of whom loved the Twilight films — still wonder about the particular about their pairing.
 KStew and RPat were such an adored couple that they earned their abbreviated nicknames likely because they were discussed so often in print that it became easier just to refer to each of them that way.

-Now that Kristen has matured, she has been able to define the relationship that rocked the world as well as the love life she has had until she and Robert parted ways.
+Now that Kristen has matured, she has been able to define the relationship that rocked the world, as well as the love life she has had until she and Robert parted ways.
 The star of the new Charlie’s Angels film — her most mainstream movie in recent memory — sat down with Harper’s Bazaar UK to discuss these matters and more.

-“Love is lack of fear,” she pronounced to the high octane magazine.
+“Love is lack of fear,” she pronounced to the high-octane magazine.

 Kristen has obviously significantly opened up since she and Rob were an item.